ROBOTIS-GIT/emanual/docs/en/platform/op/getting_started.md

 1. Ensure you have a proper connection with DARWIN-OP.
 2. Open up your computer's web browser.

-  `Note` Please abstain from using Chrome web browser as it can cause memory leaks!
+  **NOTE** : Please abstain from using Chrome web browser as it can cause memory leaks!
   {: .notice}

 3. On the address line type: http://192.168.123.1:8080